Trend ma_crossover

 Signal-specific failure patterns

-50DMA crossing above (golden cross) or below (death cross) the 200DMA produces small but statistically significant alpha against equal-weight at the 20-day horizon, with the 1-year column showing the bigger story — see the at-a-glance table for current values.
-The point-estimates against cap-weighted SPX are far worse than against equal-weight, which is why the popular Golden-Cross-doesnt-work takes from cap-weighted backtests are misleading on the median stock.
+50DMA crossing above (golden cross) or below (death cross) the 200DMA produces small alpha against equal-weight at the 20-day horizon in the current run — see the at-a-glance table and the permutation rows for which side, if either, clears the random-date test.
+For the bullish side, point-estimates against cap-weighted SPX are notably worse than against equal-weight — which is why popular golden-cross-doesn't-work takes built on cap-weighted backtests overstate the case on the median stock.

 Sub-period dispersion is large